Southern Leopard Frog

 southern leopard frog

-Southern Leopard Frog in Massac County, Illinois. photo by C.A.
-Phillips
+Southern Leopard Frog in Massac County, IL; photo by C.A.
+Phillips.

 Key Characters: Dark spots on back rounded; most individuals with light spot on tympanum; few dark spots on sides; no dark spot on snout; long, pointed head.